osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

     $ mvn verify
 {: .shell }

-If you're using a Java version higher than 8 to run this tutorial then you'll need to set the appropriate `runee` in the `examples/quickstart/app/app.bndrun`.
+If you're using a Java version higher than 8 to run this tutorial then you'll need to set the appropriate `runee` in the `examples/quickstart/app/app.bndrun` and then resolve the application.
 For Java 9 use `JavaSE-9`, for Java 10 use `JavaSE-10` and for Java 11 use `JavaSE-11`.
+Once you have made this edit issue the command `mvn bnd-indexer:index bnd-indexer:index@test-index bnd-resolver:resolve` to generate the index, test index, and resolve the bndrun (you should be able to see the changes in the `runbundles` list afterwards).
+Once you've done this the first time then you can `mvn verify` to your heart's content.
 {: .note }

 ### Running the example